Sítio do Picapau Amarelo (2001 TV series): Production

 Years after the end of the contract between Monteiro Lobato's heirs and Rede Globo, for the production of the series in the 70s and 80s of Sítio do Picapau Amarelo, in 1999 Cíntia Abravanel, daughter of television presenter Silvio Santos, intended to get the rights for a new adaptation of the works of Monteiro Lobato on SBT, his father's network.
 However, Silvio Santos showed no interest in the idea, and the rights then returned to Rede Globo.

-Globo, in turn, began to produce a new adaptation of the Sítio in July 2000 and on 12 October 2001 started to show it in the children's program Bambuluá, in a special edition for Children's Day.
-Finally, from 22 December 2001, the Sítio was shown separately.
+Rede Globo, in turn, began producing a new adaptation of Sítio in July 2000 and on 12 October 2001, it began airing it within the children's program Bambuluá, in a special edition for Children's Day.
+Finally, from 22 December 2001, Sítio was shown separately until 2007, when it began airing within the program TV Xuxa.